ath-maximus2006/pwn.college_atharvasri/Linux Luminarium Module 2 : Pondering Paths/Implicit Relative Path 2.md

 Flag : pwn.college{QGt9bOLWRwMS-q1zIrIpdURyE4y.QXxUTN0wSMyAzNzEzW}
 # Run from current directory with `.`

 The challenge asks you to run the `run` program while your current working directory is `/challenge`.
-Linux does not search the current directory for naked command names by default, so you must explicitly tell the shell to execute the program in the current directory using `.` (dot) — for example `./run`.
+Linux does not search the current directory for naked command names by default, so you must explicitly tell the shell to execute the program in the current directory using `.` (dot), for example `./run`.

 ## My Solve